prayash106/APEC_8601/README.md

 c)	Write a narrative description of how the different scenarios differ in terms of which ecosystem services see localized increases/decreases.

 It is a bit hard to identify localized chnages in ecosystem services but the outputs that we get from InVest have to align with the narrative that ours LULC models have painted above.
 For instance, in both SSP scenario we see future decrease in forest area which is what we see in case of total carbon storage ouputs.
 Since we see an expansion of croplands, following that we see gradual increase in pollinatiators abundance throughout the years in case of both SSP scenarios.
-Similar, identification can be done for remaining ecosystem services.
-Such descriptions, are crucial in understanding the trade-offs and synergies between different ecosystem services under different socio-economic scenarios.
+Similar identification can be done for remaining ecosystem services.
+These descriptions, are crucial in understanding the trade-offs and synergies between different ecosystem services under different socio-economic scenarios.

 d)	Write a 1 paragraph executive summary on your results from the perspective of what a policy maker interested in “green economic development” should know about their country’s ecosystem services.

 ### This study assesses the land use changes and associated impacts on ecosystem services in Taiwan under different socio-economic scenarios.
-We exhibit the implications of two different SSPs and policy change on LULC and ecosystem services, all of which is replicable for future use.Our findings highlight the sensitivity of key ecosystem services, including carbon storage, water yield, pollination, sediment retention, and nutrient retention, to land use changes.
+We exhibit the implications of two different SSPs and policy change on LULC and ecosystem services, all of which is replicable for future use.
+Our findings highlight the sensitivity of key ecosystem services, including carbon storage, water yield, pollination, sediment retention, and nutrient retention, to land use changes based on different socio-economic and climate scenarios.
 Specifically, preserving natural habitats and limiting cropland expansion emerge as crucial strategies for maintaining and enhancing ecosystem services critical for green economic development.
 These results underscore the importance of aligning land use policies with sustainability objectives to ensure long-term environmental resilience and economic prosperity in Taiwan.

 ### Component 3: